-Broiler pans and inserts allow the grease to drain away from the high heat of the broiler.
+The broiler pan and the insert (some models) allow grease to drain and be kept away from the high heat of the broiler.
 Do not use the pan without the insert.
-Do not cover the insert with foil - the exposed grease could ignite.
+Do not cover the insert with aluminum foil; the exposed grease could ignite.
+To purchase a broiling pan and insert, visit frigidaire. com